summonwill/AI-Bootstrap-Framework/AI_RULES_AND_BEST_PRACTICES.md

    - `AI_CONTEXT_INDEX.md` (if exists)
    - `TODO.md` (if exists)
    - `SESSION_NOTES.md` (if exists)
+   - `SESSION_BUFFER.md` (if exists from previous session)
    - Any task-specific state files referenced in `AI_CONTEXT_INDEX.md`

+2. **Agent validates uploaded files:**
+   - Confirm all expected files are present
+   - Check for malformed markdown structure
+   - Validate that SESSION_NOTES.md has recent entries (warn if > 7 days old)
+   - Detect if files are unexpectedly empty or corrupted
+   - If problems found: Suggest regeneration or fixes before proceeding

-2. **Agent reconstructs full project context from uploaded files:**
+3. **Agent reconstructs full project context from uploaded files:**
    - Read `SESSION_NOTES.md` to understand recent work.
    - Read `TODO.md` for active tasks and priorities.
    - Read `AI_CONTEXT_INDEX.md` for project structure.